Organic Weed Control Options

 Organic Weed Killer Options

 The earth-conscious gardeners and lawn owners will be pleased to know that there are many organic herbicides on the market these days (i.e. GreenMatch, Weedzap, Weed Pharm).
 They work differently than your average store-bought weed killers, so it’s important to practice diligence.
 The younger the weed, the easier it is to kill—So if you notice a few broadleaf pests popping up, make sure you spray them right away.

 Most, if not all, organic herbicides “burn down” the weed.
 This means only the parts of the plant sprayed with the chemical will die.
 Keep this is mind when you treat the desired area—If you miss the weed with the spray gun, the weed lives on.

 So your weeds are finally dead and gone.
 Great work!
 Now, how do you keep them from coming back?
 Depending on the area, some people opt to add mulch.
 This option not only makes it harder for weeds to sprout up, but it can also add to the aesthetics of your garden in some cases.

 If you do not care for the look of mulch, you might prefer corn gluten meal as an option.
 When spread over an area, corn gluten meal can prevent the germination of seeds.
 This product won’t know the difference between a dandelion seed and a daffodil seed, so keep this in mind when choosing your organic weed prevention methods.

 Natural Weed Control

 Or, better yet, you can disregard all this advice and look to Custom Weed & Pest Control.
-We can offer all kinds of environmentally-responsible options, and save you the extra leg work.
+We can offer all kinds of environmentally-responsible organic weed control options, and save you the extra leg work.